Posted online in September. “Goals for the next 7 weeks.

 .

 Versatility.
 Damn!
 A first decade trolling, trolling, trolling and if a cast was thrown it was one or two, once or twice a season.
 99.9% of the time living and dying on the troll.
 Today I still love it but the fish don’t always call for that do they?
 In fact it’s often the opposite.
-And it wasn’t until one fella put the right equipment in my hands making it easier while another buddy instilled sage advice and confidence to cast that I even began to accept doing it.
+And it wasn’t until one fella put the right equipment in my hands making it easier while another buddy instilled sage advice and confidence to cast that, I even began to accept doing it.
 Now thanks to those arseholes I’ll need shoulder surgery and a bigger line of credit in no time but, I’m at least living my best muskie life.
 Each day out these past five years, more and more have chances been increased by practicing multiple skills and applying more tools for playing this game.
-Striving to be well rounded and confident with as many aspects as possible is a constant work in progress.
+Striving to be well rounded and confident with as many angling approaches as possible is a constant work in progress.

 .